Courses and Labs

 Course Information: 3 hours.
 (3;2) History of astronomy and the physical properties of the earth, moon, planets and minor bodies.
 Includes self-scheduled outdoor and indoor laboratory exercises.

-Laboratory Information: Seven self-scheduled labs will be completed throughout the duration of the lecture course.
-The laboratory component of the course will be described in a separate syllabus, a sample of which can be here.
+Laboratory Information: Five self-scheduled labs will be completed throughout the duration of the lecture course.
+The laboratory component of the course is described in a separate syllabus and takes place at the exciting locations of Sky Theater Planetarium and Rafes Urban Astronomy Center Observatory, our Experimental Lab.
 Labs are SELF-SCHEDULED through Canvas, via a class link which will become available upon the first day of the enrolled semester.
 (You will not go to the same lab/location for your lab at the same time each week.)
-Each of the seven labs will be offered several times throughout the semester and you will be responsible for attending each one ONCE.
+Each of the fives labs will be offered several times throughout the semester and you will be responsible for attending each one ONCE.
 The overall point total you receive for labs will be transferred to your professor at the end of the semester and this will count as percentage of your final course grade, as determined by your professor.
+Click the links here for a sample PHYS 1052 Syllabus and PHYS 1052 Lab Schedule.
+Note, the times of lab offerings are subject to change slightly each semester.

 Course Prerequisite(s): None.